micmro/PerfCascade/README.md

 ## Dev
 - Start live-reload server and Typescript compiler with watch: `npm run watch`
-- Create uglified version: `npm run build` (not tracked ITM)
+- Create uglified version: `npm run build`

-See `package.json` for other useful tasks like linting, release etc.
+_See `package.json` for other useful tasks like linting, release etc._

 ## Specs and resources